Our final news roundup and information overload hour.

 But again, it all comes down to, and back to New York City.

-That would be the political earthquake, tsunami election that some are predicting.
+That would be the political earthquake tsunami election that some are predicting.

-I I prefer not to go there.
+I prefer not to go there.

 So every vote matters.

-And if you want your streets safer, if you want an end to this insanity of defunding the police and no bail laws, if you want woke education out of the school systems, and you want uh New York to at least return to some of its former greatness, uh, it would be the time to vote it now.
+And if you want your streets safer, if you want an end to this insanity of defunding the police and no bail laws, if you want woke education out of the school systems, and you want New York to at least return to some of its former greatness, it would be the time to vote now.

 We'll be watching very closely on election night.